 A difference of interpretation already existed at the first time of observation.
-Jewell in 1897 and particularly Fabry and Boisson$^{(2)}$ in 1909 found displacements of solar spectral lines toward the red end of the spectrum, and ascribed them to an effect of pressure in the absorbing layer.
-However, Einstein's theory$^{(3)}$ of general relativity in 1916 established in most physicist's minds the interpretation of redshift as a manifestation of time dilatation in a gravitational potential, and this rather unusual explanation has survived until the present.
-Like most of the relativistic explanations, it has been presented in the context of the space-time approach.
-The optical approach reopens the question of interpretation and reminds us of the effect of pressure on the redshift of solar spectral lines.
-This means that, apart from the gravitational potential, any change in mechanical pressure, density and temperature of the medium would give rise to an effect of the same kind on the redshift of spectral lines.
+Jewell in 1897 and Fabry and Boisson in 1909 found displacements of solar spectral lines toward the red end of the spectrum, and ascribed them to an effect of pressure in the absorbing layer.
+However, Einstein's theory of general relativity in 1916 established in most physicist's minds the interpretation of redshift as a manifestation of time dilation in a gravitational potential.
+This interpretation has been regarded as justified in the context of the space-time formulation of general relativity.
+But when viewed from the optical point, phenomenologically, the redshift is no more than an effect that the velocity of light is altered, linearly to a first approximation, by the medium as a result of pressure gradient force.
+The optical point of view reopens the question of interpretation and reminds us of the effect of pressure on the redshift of solar spectral lines.
+This means that, not only the gravitational potential, but any change in mechanical pressure, density and temperature of the medium would give rise to an effect of the same kind on the redshift of spectral lines.

 In order to complete the present description, it is necessary to consider the hydrodynamic equation.
 The hydrodynamic equation is